Dense Depth Distillation with Out-of-Distribution Simulated Images: Framework for Dense Depth Distillation with Simulated Data

-We have shown that the trained model would map the OOD simulated data to the depth histogram distribution in the target domain and estimate reasonable depth maps with correct relative distances among objects.
-Admittedly, Eq.~\eqref{eq_free_kd} is equivalent to Eq.~\eqref{eq_kd2} if $\mathcal{P}_\mathcal{X'} = \mathcal{P}_\mathcal{X}$, where $\mathcal{P}_\mathcal{X'}$ and $\mathcal{P}_\mathcal{X}$ denotes the distribution of $\mathcal{X'}$ and $\mathcal{X}$, respectively.
+We have shown that the trained model would estimate reasonable depth maps with correct relative distances among objects from the OOD simulated data.
 However, due to the domain gap, there is a significant discrepancy between $\mathcal{X}$ and $\mathcal{X'}$.
 Thus, we wish to mitigate this domain gap and accordingly improve KD.

-Since we have no clues about the original training data, such as identities or representations of objects and textures, we naturally consider applying data augmentation to maximally cover the distributed patterns of objects in the target domain.
-Inspired by ClassMix \cite{Olsson2021ClassMixSD}, we randomly change half of objects between two simulated images to obtain a new image with the help of semantic maps collected from the simulator.
+Since we have no clues about the original training data, such as identities or representations of objects, we naturally consider applying data augmentation to maximally encompass the configurations of scenarios in the target domain.
+Inspired by ClassMix \citep{Olsson2021ClassMixSD}, we randomly change half of objects between two simulated images to obtain a new image with the help of semantic maps collected from the simulator.
 More formally, for two images $x'_i$ and $x'_j$ where $x'_i \in \mathcal{X}'$, $x'_j \in \mathcal{X}'$, we generate a new mixed image $\hat{x}'$ by

 where $m$ is a binary mask obtained from the semantic map of $x'_i$, and randomly selects half of the classes observed in $x'_i$.